In Search of the Novel: Eight Workshops

 The reader steps into the novel in various roles: the protagonist, the narrator, the author, or another character.

-In this summary, teachers examine their own effectiveness in helping students comprehend and appreciate novels and in setting them on the road to become lifelong readers.
+In this summary, teachers examine their own effectiveness in helping students comprehend and appreciate novels and in setting them on the road to becoming lifelong readers.